heyoeyo/muggled_sam/README.md

 # Muggled SAM

-This repo contains a simplified implementation of the awesome 'Segment Anything Model' versions 1 & 2 from [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything), and [facebookresearch/segment-anything-2](https://github.com/facebookresearch/segment-anything-2), with the intention of [removing the magic](https://en.wikipedia.org/wiki/Muggle) from the original code base.
+This repo contains a simplified implementation of the awesome 'Segment Anything Model' versions 1 & 2 from [facebookresearch/segment-anything](https://github.com/facebookresearch/segment-anything), and [facebookresearch/segment-anything-2](https://github.com/facebookresearch/segment-anything-2), with the intention of [removing the magic](https://en.wikipedia.org/wiki/Muggle) from the original code base to make it easier to understand.
 Most of the changes come from separating/simplifying the different components of the model structure.

 <p align="center">
   <img src=".readme_assets/demo_anim.gif">